-The World Showcase is enjoyed mainly by adults or older kids with an appreciation of world history, architectural wonders, and cultural shows.
-Its 11 miniature nations, each re-created with meticulous detail, open at 11 a.m. daily and surround the park's 40-acre lagoon.
-The showcase's countries have authentically indigenous architecture, landscaping, background music, restaurants, and shops.
-The nations' cultural facets are explored in art exhibits, song-and-dance performances, and innovative rides, films, and attractions.
+The World Showcase is enjoyed mainly by adults or older kids with an appreciation of world history, architectural wonders, and cultural shows, though strategically placed Kidcot stations offer a minor diversion for the preschool set.
+The World Showcase's 11 miniature nations, each re-created with meticulous detail, open at 11 a.m. daily and surround the park's 40-acre lagoon.
+The countries have authentically indigenous architecture, landscaping, background music, restaurants, and shops.
+The nations' cultural facets are explored in art exhibits, songand-dance performances, and innovative rides, films, and attractions.
 And all the employees at each of the pavilions are natives of the country represented.

 Most of these nations offer some kind of live entertainment throughout the day.
-You may see acrobats, bagpipers, mariachi bands, storytellers, belly dancers, and stilt walkers among other unique and interesting acts.
+You may see acrobats, bagpipers, mariachi bands, storytellers, belly dancers, and stilt walkers, among other unique and interesting acts.
 Characters regularly appear in the Showcase Plaza.
 When you enter the park, check your Times Guide and New Information brochure for showtimes.
 Schedules are also posted near the entrance to each country.

-Those with kids should grab a copy of the Epcot Kids' Guide at Guest Relations upon entering the park; it uses a K in a red square to note Kidcot Fun Stops inside the World Showcase (and a few in Future World, too).
-These play and learning stations are for the younger set and allow them to stop at various World Showcase countries (and Future World pavilions), do crafts, get autographs, have Kidcot passports stamped (these are available for purchase in most Epcot stores and make a great souvenir), and, in World Showcase, chat with cast members native to those countries.
+Those with kids should grab a copy of the Magic and Wonder for Kids 5 and Under Guide at Guest Relations upon entering the park; it uses a harlequin mask to note Kidcot Fun Stops inside the World Showcase (and a few in Future World, too), whereas the regular map uses a white K in a red square as a marker.
+These play and learning stations are for the younger set and allow them to stop at various World Showcase countries (and Future World pavilions), do crafts, get autographs, have Kidcot passports stamped (these are available for purchase in most Epcot stores and make a great souvenir), and, in the World Showcase, chat with cast members native to those countries.
 Your kids will get the chance to learn about different countries and make a souvenir to bring home.
-For more information, stop in at Guest Relations when you get into the park.
+For more information, stop at Guest Relations when you get into the park.
 The Kidcot Fun Stop stations in World Showcase open at 11 a.m. daily; stations in Future World open at 9 a.m. daily.